WELCOME TO WSU SPOKANE

 Description: “Future Cougs” will have the opportunity to learn about the professions of speech-language pathology and audiology by exploring how the brain works and learning what we do to rehabilitate individuals with brain injuries.
 Participants will also have the opportunity to meet with current Speech and Hearing Sciences students, participate in a traumatic brain injury demonstration using watermelons and hold real human brain!

-If you know you might exceed the one-hour time limit:
+If you know that you might exceed the one-hour time limit;

-- Daily parking passes are available in the parking office, located in the South Campus Facilities building (behind the Bookie; use the west entrance).
+Daily parking passes are available in the parking office.Parking office is located in room 314 of the South Campus Facilities building (behind the Bookie; use the west entrance).

 Questions?
 Call 509-368-6999.